Basic Trope: A criminal is sent to prison, but still enjoys several privileges and comforts that most other prisoners don't have.

 Straight: Danny DeVillione, a criminal mastermind, is finally caught and sent to jail.
 However, his cell is made surprisingly comfortable, with better food, furniture and other perks that the regular prisoners don't enjoy.

 Exaggerated: Danny's private cell looks like it'd fit right in at a mansion, boasting only the finest trappings availible.

-Downplayed: Danny gets a private cell, and the guards overlook his Black Market hotplate and coffee-pot.
+Downplayed: Danny gets a private cell, and the guards overlook small luxuries such as his Black Market hotplate and coffee-pot.

 Danny secured his special accommodations through bribes and "special favors".

 Danny is placed under house arrest, meaning he serves out his sentence in his own, opulent home.

 The conditions of Danny's cell are far worse than what the regular prisoners put up with.